01Wear What You Feel Confident In

 02Think Casual Restaurant

 If a workplace has no dress code, most likely what that means is it's a casual dress code.
-You can wear what you want, though keep in mind some things go assumed.
+You can wear what you want, though keep in mind some things are assumed.
 Meaning that even though there's no dress code, you're still at work.
 Keep it classy.

 If you were going out to a Sunday brunch or a casual dinner with friends, what would you wear?
 You'd probably want to look nice, but still feel comfortable.
 That can be a good standard of dress as you decide what to wear.